Savpaste/final-repo/docs/checkpoint1_reflection.md

 ---

 ## What Challenges I faced
-* The hardest part for me was actually doing the operating system stuff
+* The hardest part for me was actually doing the operating system things

 ---